Quick Start

 Three slash commands in any Claude Code session — no config-file editing:

-/plugin marketplace add https://github.com/kdcube/claude-plugins /plugin install kdcube-docs@kdcube /reload-pluginsThe plugin auto-registers the
+/plugin marketplace add https://github.com/kdcube/agent-plugins /plugin install kdcube@kdcube /reload-pluginsThe current plugin packages runtime bootstrap (

 ~/Library/Application Support/Claude/claude_desktop_config.json(macOS) or%APPDATA%\Claude\claude_desktop_config.json(Windows):{ "mcpServers": { "kdcube-docs": { "type": "streamable-http", "url": "https://kdcube.tech/mcp/docs" } } }Restart Claude Desktop after editing.
 Tools then appear under the